nielsberglund/nielsblogsource/_scratchpad/boost.md

    ;

-b2 --with-python --prefix=c:\\boost175 --debug-configuration -d0 address-model=64 variant=release link=static threading=multi runtime-link=static install
+b2 --with-python --prefix=c:\\boost175 --debug-configuration -d0 address-model=64 variant=release link=static threading=multi runtime-link=shared install

 RuntimeError: The current Numpy installation ('C:\\Python39\\lib\\site-packages\\numpy\\__init__.py') fails to pass a sanity check due to a bug in the windows runtime.
 See this issue for more information: https://tinyurl.com/y3dm3h86